newtwizard/newtwizard.github.io/_posts/2024-07-23-weird-sea-creatures.md

 ---
 layout: post
-title:  "some monsters by the sea"
+title:  "monsters by the sea i: prodigal afterbirth, giant, and falselight"
 date:   2024-07-23 09:00:00 -0700
-tag: weird sea
+tag: weird sea, monsters by the sea
 ---

 ### prodigal afterbirth